imaanmemon1/finch-robot-project/README.md

 - Creating a user interface to control robot parameters (JFrame, Swing, JavaFX)
 - Implementing multiple modes of operation
 - Adding an obstacle detection and avoidance system

+What is my Project About??
+- The goal was to program the Finch 2.0 robot to perform a fun, creative, and coordinated dance routine using movement, lights, and sound.
+After completing a  movement pattern at the start, my Finch transitions into a dance that involves spinning, changing LED tail colors, playing musical notes, and displaying text and LED patterns on its screen.
+I used key APCSA concepts such as object creation, method calls, and control flow to bring the performance to life.
+If I had more time, I would add sensor-based triggers, loops for repeated moves, and more complex choreography to make the dance even more interactive.